-Should I quit my job, is a question that passes through many people’s minds.
-Especially when we don’t enjoy what we do, but are forced to do it because of responsibilities.
+Should I quit my job?
+Is a question that passes through many people’s minds.
+Especially when you don’t enjoy what you do, but are forced to do it because of responsibilities.

-Let’s be honest, even if you did want to quit your job your never in a position anyways, right.
+Let’s be honest, even if you did want to quit your job you’re never in a position anyways, right.

 As Tim Ferriss puts it –